It’s easy for beginner designers to

 Contrast

-create effective designs that not only look good but also cater
+to create effective designs that not only look good but also

-ready to learn the power of these fundamental design concepts?
+disabilities.
+Are you ready to learn the power of these

 Structure